Man thrashed to death after minor mishap involving car in Rajasthan's Bhiwadi | Law-Order

 Afsar Ali (24) was allegedly thrashed by three men, whose car brushed against him and his companion on Tuesday in Ghatal of Phulbagh area.

-Bhiwadi Additional Superintendent of Police (ASP) Dilip Saini said that Ashish, who was among the three men, has been taken into custody.
+Bhiwadi Additional Superintendent of Police (ASP) Dilip Saini said that Ashish, who was among the three men, has been arrested.

-The ASP said that according to the complaint lodged, the deceased Ali and his companion Tohibul, a resident of Bihar, were going to have food from a tailoring shop on Tuesday when they got into an argument with the three men on the road.
+The ASP said that according to the complaint lodged, Ali and his companion Tuhibul, a resident of Bihar, were returning to their tailoring shop after having food when a car brushed against them.

-All three thrashed Ali and later Ashish attacked him with a stick and fled, he added.
+An argument followed and Ashish and his companions, who were travelling in the car, beat up Ali.

 Saini said that Ali was taken to a hospital where the doctors declared him dead.
 He said that the deceased's body was handed over to his relatives after post-mortem on Wednesday.